mayabenowitz/Origins/README.md

 AI tends to the building and the living envelope.

+The building collects massive amounts of data feeding the AI.

-**People inhabit the metabolism in between--in the liminal space**.
+**People inhabit the metabolism in between--in the liminal spaces**.

 ---

-## 4. EarthOS: Mother Earth's Operating Layer
+## 4. EarthOS: Mother Earth's Open-Source Operating Layer

-A Solarpunk house in Minnesota is physically unlike one in Arizona, Nairobi, or Kerala even though all four descend from the same open-source design grammar.
+A Solarpunk house in Minnesota is physically unlike one in Arizona, Nairobi, or Interlaken even though all four descend from the same open-source design grammar.
 This is **ecological computation**:

 $$
 \boxed{